Vapour pressure deficit (VPD) in cannabis cultivation

 Hi Brandina, I haven't found a formula for vpd and co2, although I've checked some studies where they basically say that co2 enrichment increases both photosynthetic rate at high VPD (18-19 in our chart) and water use efficiency.
 Hope it helped!

-Do you want to give your opinion on vapor-pressure-deficit-cannabis-cultivation or ask a question about this product?
+Do you want to give your opinion on "Vapour pressure deficit (VPD) in cannabis cultivation" or ask a question abut this post?

 About this Cannabis Blog